umd-mith/OACVideoAnnotator/drupal/js/video_annotator.coffee.md

     textControls = textController.bind $(container).find(".edit-controls")

 We pass along the text control events to the rendering of the annotation body if an annotation is currently in focus and it has a rendering.
 Otherwise, we ignore the event in the annotation body display.

-    textControls.events.onEdit.addListener   -> annotationDisplay.getFocusedRendering()?.eventEdit()
+    textControls.events.onEdit.addListener   ->
+      annotationDisplay.getFocusedRendering()?.eventEdit()

-    textControls.events.onDelete.addListener -> annotationDisplay.getFocusedRendering()?.eventDelete()
+    textControls.events.onDelete.addListener ->
+      annotationDisplay.getFocusedRendering()?.eventDelete()

-    textControls.events.onSave.addListener   -> annotationDisplay.getFocusedRendering()?.eventSave()
+    textControls.events.onSave.addListener   ->
+      annotationDisplay.getFocusedRendering()?.eventSave()

-    textControls.events.onCancel.addListener -> annotationDisplay.getFocusedRendering()?.eventCancel()
+    textControls.events.onCancel.addListener ->
+      annotationDisplay.getFocusedRendering()?.eventCancel()

 #### Annotation Controls

     settings.then (settings) ->
+      console.log (settings.controls or {})
       annoControlDisplay = Drupal.AnnoControlComponent.initInstance $(container).find(".annotation-controls"),
         controls: settings.controls or {}
         permissions: settings.permissions